0az/dotfiles/README.md

 Certain stow packages depend on others.
 Specifically, assume that everything depends on `shell`.

+Vim depends on a recent version of Python 3 installed, including distutils.

 ### Roadmap

 - Write a portable zero-dep stow replacement (Python)